ekurutepe/ekurutepe.github.io/projects.md

 title: Projects
 ---

-Here is a list of a few selected projects I've been lucky enough to be involved with:
+Here is a list of selected projects I've been lucky enough to be involved with in the recent years:

 {% for project in site.data.projects %}